lexnederbragt/MBV3070-H19/lab/4_Functions_and_Modules.md

 When modularising code, first, you will create module script file.
 You will then use this script as a script itself.
 Second, you will create a new script, where you import and use the script you just created.

+The keyword for defining a function is *def*.
+After that we have the function name followed by any arguments in parenthesis.
+After that comes the code that the function performs.
+Input to the function is available in the arguments passed to it.

-NOTE: you are supposed to fill in some code for each function.
+The code below can be found in a script file named `translate_module.py`.
+You are supposed to fill in some of the code for each function.
 Hint: you should have most of this code from exercises done previously.

-The following code can be found in a script file named `translate_module.py`
+NOTE: any variables defined in the function are not available outside of it.
+Any results that is created in it must be returned to the outside using the `return` statement.

+Run the script, using `hbb.fna` you created in `3_Reading_and_Writing_files` as the fasta dna input file, `translationtable.txt` as the translation table input file, and then name the output what you feel like.
+The output file should not already exist in the directory that you are in, but the input file should.

 ```Python
 import sys